killian-dunne/SmartPensionTest/README.md

 ### Assumptions

-Assume it doesn't matter what order is aside from by number of views.
+Assume it doesn't matter what the page order is when two pages have the same number visits.

-Assume you always want both outputs printed simultaneously
+Assume you always want both outputs printed simultaneously.

-Assume multiple visits from the same IP address are within the same session.
+Assume multiple visits from the same IP address are considered part of the same session.

 ## Installation